 But of course, the platform has taken the slope of the trend, which was not horizontal.
 The next Case will look at balancing quantities with a horizontal platform.

 Case 2 – Balance Volumes

 Before we go any further, we must update the original survey and identify new points so we can encapsulate the platform which currently extends beyond the survey.
 These gaps are mainly at the eastern and western parts of the Ground Survey model.

 The plan here is to use representative points, close to where we need to extend the model.
 We have two choices.
 Firstly, to use near neighbour inserts for heights or secondly to identify a trend surface from sampled points and use this trend to provide heights to new points.
 These additional points can then be added to the existing DTM.
 We will use List here.

 Selecting Points to be added to the List

-First we have to select representative points that can be used in the trend surface using the List option.
+First, we have to select representative points that can be used in the trend surface using the List option.
 We can use the Inside --> Polygon option here.
-These points can now be used to generate the trend surface, found in Design menu (see above in Case 1 to see how).
+These points can now be used to generate the trend surface, found in the Design menu (see above in Case 1 to see how).

 Extending Points in the Model using the Trend Surface

 The Trend created here is only appropriate for this side of the model.
 You will have to clear the List and repeat the process for the top and right sides of the model.